TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Conclusion and Future Work

-We introduced TAP, a novel two-step adaptive Personalized Federated Learning (PFL) algorithm that enables personalization of heterogeneous multi-modal and multi-task foundation models.
-Despite this additional complexity, TAP is capable of leveraging beneficial knowledge from the collaborative server model while maintaining high levels of personalization across clients.
-We provide comprehensive convergence analysis to motivate the insufficiency of the server model to cater to the needs of all clients, necessitating the need for PFL methods such as TAP.
-Through margin hyperparameters in the FL training period and a knowledge distillation (KD) based post-FL training period, we demonstrate that TAP enables superior personalization capabilities across a multitude of datasets, tasks, and model architectures.
+We introduced TAP, a novel two-step adaptive PFL method that enables personalization of heterogeneous multi-modal and multi-task foundation models.
+TAP is capable of leveraging beneficial knowledge from the server model while maintaining high levels of personalization across clients.
+We provided convergence analysis to motivate the insufficiency of the server model to cater to the needs of all clients, creating the need for PFL methods such as TAP.
+Through margin hyperparameters in the FL training period and a KD-based post-FL training period, we demonstrated that TAP possesses superior personalization capabilities across a multitude of datasets, tasks, and model architectures.
+Avenues of future work could be to explore non-loss based methods of determining replacement (e.g., gradient directions).
+Moreover, how to set multiple margin values when the number of tasks per client is large remains open for exploration.